-On the other hand, Fischer (1986), Feldstein (1997) and the papers in Feldstein (1999) find that lowering the inflation rate to zero in industrialized countries from currently low levels reduces distortions caused by the interaction of inflation with the tax system, and this can produce substantial welfare gains, on the order of 1% of GDP.
-However, these distortions can also be eliminated by changes in the tax code and so it is not clear that they provide a justification for choosing a zero long-run inflation goal.
+On the other hand, Fischer (1986), Feldstein (1997) and the papers in Feldstein (1999) find that lowering the inflation rate to zero in industrial countries from currently low levels reduces distortions caused by the interaction of inflation with the tax system, and this can produce substantial welfare gains, on the order of 1% of GDP.16 However, these distortions can also be eliminated by changes in the tax code and so it is not clear that they provide a justification for choosing a zero long-run inflation goal.

 Emerging market countries that grow at high levels may be better off having inflation rates slightly higher than those in industrialized countries.
-High growth countries typically experience real exchange rate appreciation by an amount proportional to the relative difference of traded to non-traded sector productivity growth relative to the rest of the world
+High growth countries typically experience real exchange rate appreciation by an amount proportional to the relative difference of traded to non-traded sector productivity growth relative to the rest of the world (the Harrod-Belassa-Samuelson effect).
+If it is appropriate for these countries to aim at traded goods inflation similar to industrialized countries in the long run, then trend real appreciation requires a domestic non-traded goods inflation that is somewhat higher.
+Hence the long-run inflation goal in high growth economies might need to be slightly higher than it would be desirable for average-growth countries.
+This provides an explanation for why in Chile, a high-growth country, the long-term inflation target range has been chosen at 2-4% per year.

-&lt;sup>13Welfare costs arising from inflation because interest is not paid on high-powered money (the so-called "shoe leather" costs) are estimated to be an order of magnitude smaller than costs due to tax distortions and are thus unlikely to be important for deciding the optimal long-run inflation goal.
+16Welfare costs arising from inflation because interest is not paid on high-powered money (the so-called "shoe leather" costs) are estimated to be an order of magnitude smaller than costs due to tax distortions and are thus unlikely to be important for deciding the optimal long-run inflation goal.
 For recent papers, see Lucas (1981), Fischer (1986), Cooley and Hansen (1989), and Lucas (2000).